Save a life with a gift in your Will

 - A specific item

-If you do decide to leave a Gift to Cornwall Air Ambulance your solicitor or Will writer will need the following information:
+If you decide to leave a Gift to Cornwall Air Ambulance your solicitor or Will writer will need the following information:

 - Full Charity name: Cornwall Air Ambulance Trust.